Molly Epps-Ouellette, CMHC

 Modalities:

-I practice bottom-up modalities such as parts work and somatics along with coherence and narrative therapies.
+I practice experiential/”bottom-up” modalities such as parts work and somatics, along with coherence and narrative therapies.

 Specializations: